Louis-Philippe Dumoulin

 Louis-Philippe "L. P." Dumoulin (born February 21, 1979) is a Canadian stock car racing driver.
-He currently races in the NASCAR Pinty's Series, driving the No. 47 Dodge owned by Marc-André Bergeron.
-He won the series championship in 2014, 2018 and 2021 NASCAR Pinty's Series.
+He currently races in the NASCAR Canada Series, driving the No. 47 Dodge owned by Marc-André Bergeron.
+He won the series championship in 2014, 2018 and 2021.

 Racing career

 NASCAR Xfinity Series

 Dumoulin ran the Montreal race each in 2011 and 2012.
 He drove the No. 52 Chevrolet for Means Motorsports in 2011 and the No. 08 Ford for Randy Hill Racing in 2012.
 He also attempted Watkins Glen with Randy Hill, but did not qualify.

 NASCAR Pinty's Series

 Dumoulin has been competing in the Pinty's Series since 2009.
 He won the championship in 2014, 2018 and 2021.
 Dumoulin is partnered with WeatherTech Canada and Groupe Bellemare.
 He has renewed his sponsorship up until the 2021 season.

 Rolex Grand-Am Sports Car Series

-Dumoulin has participated in 5 races over 4 years in the Rolex Grand-Am Sports Car Series.
+Dumoulin has participated in five races over four years in the Rolex Grand-Am Sports Car Series.